LLM API

 • Route /prompt

-• Authentication Use the X-API-Key header to authenticate.
+• Authentication Include your API key in the X-API-Key header

-• Response The response is streamed back as server-sent events (SSE).
+• Response Format Streamed as server-sent events (SSE)

 {